 Despite appearing in thirty-two out of thirty-six episodes, Jeffrey Jones (Merrick) was listed as a guest star in the first season.
 Similarly, Gerald McRaney (George Hurst) received a "special guest star" credit in season three, even though he appeared in all twelve episodes of that season.

 Certain actors and actresses that were eventually cast in the series, initially auditioned for different roles.
 For example, Paula Malcomson (Trixie) initially auditioned to play Alma Garrett and W. Earl Brown (Dan Dority) pursued the role of Jack McCall.

 David Milch had originally planned to write a series set in Rome.
 However, when he found out about the series Rome (2005) that was then in development at HBO, he decided to write a Western.

 Ellsworth is also the name of the Air Force Base located near Deadwood, South Dakota.

 Alice in Chains guitarist/vocalist, Jerry Cantrell, was a big fan of the show and even appeared in the background of one scene from season one next to Pantera's bassist Rex Brown.
-Cantrell is also good friends with actor W. Earl Brown, who made an appearance on the Alice in Chains mockumentary Alice in Chains Twenty-Three (2013).
+Cantrell is also good friends with actor W. Earl Brown, who made an appearance on the Alice in Chains mockumentary Alice in Chains: AIC 23 (2013).